Greek Basketball League career statistical leaders

-Greek Basket League career statistical leaders are the all-time stats leaders of the top-tier level Greek Basket League, since the 1992–93 season, when the league first became recognized by FIBA, as a fully and entirely 100% professional league of basketball.
+Greek Basketball League career statistical leaders are the all-time stats leaders of the top-tier level Greek Basketball League (GBL), since the 1992–93 season, when the league first became recognized by FIBA, as a fully and entirely 100% professional league of basketball.
 Although the Greek Basket League officially recognizes results and championships from the earlier formats of the league, it only officially recognizes stats since the league's professional era began, with the 1992–93 season.
 The competition's stats from years prior, when the league was officially classified as amateur, are not officially recognized.

 HEBA professional era all-time cumulative stats leaders (since the 1992–93 season)

-The following are the all-time stats leaders of the Greek Basket League, since it became fully professional, starting with the 1992–93 season.
+The following are the all-time stats leaders of the Greek Basketball League (GBL), since it became fully professional, starting with the 1992–93 season.